General Personnel Requirements: Documentation of Experience (Revised 05-20-2022)

 Double-reading (2 or more physicians interpreting the same exam) is acceptable.
 An interpreting physician may also re-interpret an exam initially interpreted by another physician and count it toward the continuing experience requirement.
 A log should be kept for each physician to document double-reads and that the continuing experience requirements are met.
 Both names need not be on the patient’s report.

 Examinations reviewed and evaluated for RADPEER™ or an alternative physician peer review program may count toward continuing experience numbers.

 Interpretations for an unaccredited outside facility may be counted toward initial and continuing experience.

 Interpreting physicians who have not maintained experience must requalify in order for their facility to apply for accreditation.
 This can be accomplished by completing the total number of examinations required for the given modality for the last 36 months (24 months for mammography).
+For Stereotactic Breast Biopsy Accreditation and the Breast Biopsy module of Breast Ultrasound Accreditation, double reading does not apply.
+Instead, the interpreting physician must requalify according to the requirements for those programs.
 Specific requalification information for Mammography can be found in the FDA’s Policy Guidance Help System.